 Living the dolce vita is a cliché.
 The grass in Italy is the same colour in Canada, America, Brazil and the world over.

-In life, there is always sweet and sour and the only sweet that came out of this were the nightly bowls of pistachio gelato.
+In life, there is always sweet and sour and the only sweet that came out of this was the nightly bowls of pistachio gelato.

 I feel it’s important to add … I virtually know of several expats who have lived the dolce vita in Sardinia for two, five and ten years.
 They are successful in their work and happy with the choices they made.
 But, I believe it all depends on where you decide to lay your head.